liamdawson/buildkite_waiter/README.md

 Buildkite API Access Token:
 OK

-# wait for the latest build triggered by the logged in user, receive a notification when done
+# wait for the latest build triggered by the logged in user, receive a notification when done (requires "Read User" permission)
 $ buildkite_waiter latest --mine

 # wait for the latest build on the main branch for my-pipeline in my-great-org